Experts project autumn surge in coronavirus cases, with a peak after Election Day

 “I wouldn’t foresee anything happening between now and the election that would change the dynamics of the election,” Rubin said.

-Trump’s approval rating has been remarkably consistent through the pandemic, noted Kyle Kondik of the University of Virginia Center for Politics.
+President Trump’s approval rating has been remarkably consistent through the pandemic, noted Kyle Kondik of the University of Virginia Center for Politics.
 Though Trump lost some ground in May and June, he is no less popular than he was last fall, when the economy was strong and people could travel freely.

-“There has been a little bit of erosion, but not a ton,” he said.
+“There has been a little bit of erosion, but not a ton,” Kondik said.
 Of course, in a close election, even a small shift “could be a difference between victory and defeat.”

 Rubin raised another possible consequence of increased viral transmission in advance of the election: Candidates could become sick.